staceyjf/theMarketPlace/README.md

 ## Key Features:

 1. **Product Carousel:** Provides an interactive way to create awareness for new products while increasing user engagement and time spent on site.
-2. **Category Page:** Display a grid of products populated via FireBase.
+2. **Category Page:** Displays a grid of products populated via FireBase.
 3. **Product Page:** Provides additional details of a selected product including the ability to add as a favorite and add to cart.
+4. **Cart Functionality:** Add products to your cart and checkout.
+Stock levels are subsequently updated post-checkout.

 ## Key Learning Highlights